RiNALMo

 super().__init__(config)

-self.rinalmo = RiNALMoModel(config, add_pooling_layer=True)
+self.model = RiNALMoModel(config, add_pooling_layer=False)

 # Initialize weights and apply final processing